MorganBergen/clarity/README.md

 # Clarity

-Advanced ML for Nutritional Analysis and Healthcare Management.  @ChristalShaner, @MorganBergen, @BlazingEmerald
+Advanced ML for Nutritional Analysis and Healthcare Management by @ChristalShaner, @MorganBergen, @BlazingEmerald

 ###  Getting Started